VikParuchuri/vik-blog/_drafts/making-an-app.md

 ## Pushing the app to Google Play (5:30pm - 5:45pm)

 Because we couldn't get Android Studio setup on her computer, we needed a way to distribute app updates to the tablets.
-I pushed the app to Google Play alpha testing (needed to add some screenshot, and generate a keystore) so it could be downloaded remotely.
+I pushed the app to Google Play alpha testing (needed to add some screenshots, and write a description) so it could be downloaded remotely to the tablets.

 ## User Testing and Bug Fixes (ongoing)